 These 7 wreath projects are my favorites and include instructions on how to make them on their links.
-With one there is a link that will take you to a tutorial and one to a store to buy it!

 Full Of Summer Lush Wreath